staD020/png2prg/readme.md

 ## Mixed Multi/Singlecolor Charset (individual d800 colors)

-Png2prg tries to figure out the right -bitpair-colors and even autocorrects where it can, but there still are edge-cases like the 3 below.
+Png2prg tries to figure out the right -bitpair-colors and auto-corrects where it can, but there still are edge-cases like the ones below.
 If an impossible color is found, an error will be displayed.
 Swap some -bpc colors around and retry.
 There can also be cases where manual -bpc colors can influence char-count or